helpscout/hs-marketing-fe-project/README.md

 This project is built using the Gatsby static site generator framework.
 Here's what inside:

-A quick look at the top-level files and directories you'll see in the `hs-marketing-cms` project:
+A quick look at the top-level files and directories you'll see in `hs-marketing-fe-project`:

     .
-    ├── cms
-    ├── config
     ├── content
-    ├── creators
-    ├── scripts
     ├── src
         ├── components
         ├── pages